-blurred lines as to who is in charge, which in turn creates lack of unity in deciding and carrying out policy;
+blurred lines as to who is in charge, which in turn creates lack of unity in deciding and carrying out policy; The system needs an organizational structure that works better to serve Texans.

 - a tendency to perpetuate cultural differences that existed at the time the agencies combined, and the breakdown in communication that results; - obstacles to clear and firm decision making, with a tendency to take actions by consensus because clear authority does not always exist; and - difficulty in making organizational changes to move the system ahead as a unit.